OuyangWenyu/HydroMTL/README.md

 mamba env create -f environment.yml
 # after the environment is created, activate it
 conda activate MTL
-# check if your pytorch is installed correctly, if cuda is installed, it should return True
+# check if packages are installed correctly and HydroMTL is runnable
-python -c "import torch; print(torch.cuda.is_available())"
+pytest tests
 ```

 ### Prepare data